Interview with Joo Kyun Jung, CEO of Daven AI

 Copyright Protection Now Possible for AI-Generated Works

-"We have made it possible to permanently record the creative history of AI-generated characters on the blockchain, enabling copyright verification.
-This means that even if someone else tries to manipulate the data or falsely claim to have created it first, it will be of no use."
+"We have made it possible to permanently record the creation history of AI-generated characters on the blockchain so that copyright can be proven.
+Even if someone tampers with it or falsely claims they created it first, it will be useless."

-Joo Kyun Jung, CEO of Daven AI, said in an interview with The Asia Business Daily, "Korea has a strong advantage in soft power, including content.
-Through Daven AI's copyright verification service, creators can protect their rights to AI-generated outputs and work with peace of mind."
+Joo Kyun Jung, CEO of Daven AI, said this in an interview with The Asia Business Daily, adding, "Korea has strengths in soft power, including content.
+Creators can use Daven AI's copyright proof service to protect their rights to AI-generated outputs and continue their activities with peace of mind."

-Daven AI offers a solution that allows users to create images, videos, scripts, and even compose music within minutes using simple prompts and a single click.
-Jung came up with the idea while teaching programming to support the livelihoods of children in Tanzania during the COVID-19 pandemic.
-The company is currently based in the United States.
-He explained, "Africans are fluent in English, so I thought that with just a bit of technical training, they could produce content.
-That’s why I combined generative AI with creators."
+Daven AI provides a solution that allows users to complete image and video production, script writing, and music composition within minutes with a simple prompt and a single click.
+Jung came up with the idea while teaching programming to children in Tanzania during the COVID-19 pandemic to support their livelihoods.
+The company is currently based in the United States and offers its services from there.
+He explained, "People in Africa speak English fluently, so I thought that if we taught them a bit of technology, they would be able to produce content," adding, "We combined generative AI with creators."

-He found the answer in blockchain-based digital assetization (RWA).
-Daven AI's copyright verification solution records the original data and creation timestamp of generated characters and content on a blockchain network.
-This provides irrefutable proof that "the content existed at a specific point in time" and "a specific individual created it."
-Blockchain guarantees data sovereignty and permanence.
+He found the answer in blockchain-based real-world asset (RWA) tokenization.
+Daven AI's copyright proof solution records the original data of generated characters and content, as well as the time of creation, on a blockchain network.
+It proves, in a tamper-proof state, both that "the content existed at a specific point in time" and that "a specific individual generated it."
+In other words, blockchain guarantees data sovereignty and permanence.

 Jung predicted that AI models will rapidly shift from general-purpose to vertical (specialized) applications.
-In line with this, once AI for creators is established, he hopes to expand into educational and consulting AI in the future.
-He said, "AI is replacing corporate consulting.
-There will be a market where people can access advanced information without incurring significant costs, and it will develop in various ways, such as paid and ad-supported models."
+In line with this, he said that once the current AI for creators becomes firmly established, he would like to expand into education and consulting AI.
+"AI is replacing corporate consulting," he said.
+"Even without spending a lot of money, people will be able to access high-level information, and that market will unfold in various formats, including paid and ad-supported models."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.